project-delphi/project-delphi.github.io/blog/code-fragments-on-wikipedia/index.md

 Something like a guidelines document for the major languages would be great.
 In addition, an effort to clean up code fragments on say the first 100, then next 400 articles in Machine Learning - that's important.

 Why do this?
 Wikipedia is a resource for the whole world.
-THe more people that are exposed to good coding guidelines, the healthier our community will be.
+The more people in scientific computing that are exposed to good coding guidelines, the healthier our community will be.

+Open.
+Source.
 Community.
-Matters.